The Complete Tax Guide For Small Businesses

 - Insurance

-In December of 2017, Congress passed the Tax Cuts and Jobs Act (TJCA), which went into effect in 2018.
+In December 2017, Congress passed the Tax Cuts and Jobs Act (TJCA), which went into effect in 2018.
 This tax reform brought about big changes for small business owners, most notably the Qualified Business Income Tax Deduction.

-This deduction allows small business owners to deduct up to 20% of their total income.
-Owners of certain types of businesses including sole proprietorships, partnerships, and C-corporations may qualify for this money-saving deduction.
 There are specific requirements a taxpayer must meet in order to claim this deduction.
 An accountant or tax professional can help you determine if you qualify.
 You can also check out the IRS’ many resources surrounding the qualified business income tax deduction.

 Step 4: Calculate Your Business Taxes